danielnmai/full-stack-sample-app/README.md

 $ yarn dev
 ```

-The app should be running at http://localhost:5173/.
+The app should be running at http://localhost:5173.
 Please make sure you have the backend running and seed the data first.
-Then use this credentials to log in:
+Then use this credential to log in:

 ```
 email: test@email.com